samco-sdk/Python-SDK/README.md

 ### Prerequisites

 Python 2.x or 3.x setup.
-You can verify the the version installed using
+You can verify the version installed using

 ```
 pip --version